← Projects

 Performance

-The original frontend made 45+ API calls on page load.
-Batch endpoints collapsed that to 3.
-Response caching at 10-minute intervals keeps Supabase query volume manageable.
-The iOS app launches with 2 API calls.
-Images are served as AVIF/WebP with lazy loading.
+The first version of the frontend fired off dozens of API calls on page load.
+Batch endpoints brought that down to three.
+A 10-minute response cache keeps Supabase query volume in check, and the iOS app launches with two calls.
+Images are AVIF/WebP and lazy-loaded.

 Decisions